Van Dijk signs new four-year Liverpool contract - and Salah could be next

 Van Dijk at Liverpool

-The Dutch defender joined the Reds from Southampton in January 2018 for a club record fee of £75 million, and has proved to be a worthy investment as he has helped Jurgen Klopp's side to Premier League and Champions League titles.
+The Dutch defender joined the Reds from Southampton in January 2018 for a club-record fee of £75 million ($104m), and has proved to be a worthy investment as he has helped Jurgen Klopp's side to Premier League and Champions League titles.

 The Netherlands captain has made 130 appearances for the club, scoring 13 goals.
 Individually, he won PFA Players’ Player of the Year, UEFA Men’s Player of the Year and UEFA Defender of the Season in 2018-19, and he finished second in the 2019 Ballon d’Or.

-Van Dijk's influence was also demonstrated by his absence for much of 2020-21 after a serious knee injury suffered in October, with Liverpool failing to defend their league title in his absence.
+Van Dijk's influence was also demonstrated by his absence for much of 2020-21 after a serious knee injury suffered in October, with Liverpool failing to defend their league title without the talismanic centre-back.

 The 30-year-old also missed Euro 2020 because of that injury, but could be fit to return for Liverpool's Premier League season opener against Norwich on Saturday having featured in pre-season friendlies.